aptible/support/source/topics/troubleshooting/support-ticket.md

-When submitting a support request to Aptible, keep the following best practices in mind
+When submitting a support request to Aptible, keep the following best practices in mind:

 1) If you provide us with as much detail as possible we'll be able to troubleshoot your issue much faster.
 When appropriate, please provide